manuGil/fair-code/README.md

 ## Copyright

 [TU Delft owns the copyrights of any software developed by TU Delft researchers.
 However, if the software is published as OSS, TU Delft agrees to transfer such rights to the Author(s) of the software.
-If using an OSS license, you can claimed the copyright by using the following text:]
+If using an OSS license, you can claim the copyright by using the following text:]

-&copy; (YEAR) [Author(s)], Deflt, The Netherlands.
+&copy; (YEAR) [Author(s)], Delft, The Netherlands.

 ## Citation

-[Include a [CCF file (Citaion File Format)](https://citation-file-format.github.io/).
+[Include a [CCF file (Citation File Format)](https://citation-file-format.github.io/).
 See example in this repo: `CITATION.cff`.
 You can easily create the content of a CCF using [this tool](https://citation-file-format.github.io/cff-initializer-javascript/). ]

 [CCF files can be converted to a multitude of formats, including BibTex,  EndNote, codemeta, plain JSON, schema.org, RIS, and Zenodo JSON ]